coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 ###What does it all mean?

 **The Bezos-Post Conflict-of-Interest Crayon** is not a lie detector.
 Just because it highlights something in a story on the *Post* website doesn't mean the story is false, inaccurate, skewed or misleading.

-It does indicate that the *Post*'s new owner, Jeff Bezos, has an outside stake in something that was mentioned in the story. *Post* readers deserve to know such information, so they can judge the organization's news coverage, editorials and op-ed columns with all of the relevant context.
+It does indicate that the *Post*'s new owner, Jeff Bezos, has an outside stake in something that was mentioned in the story. *Post* readers deserve to know that sort of information so they can judge the organization's news coverage, editorials and op-ed columns with all of the relevant context.

-The *Post*'s own [Code of Business conduct](http://media.corporate-ir.net/media_files/irol/62/62487/reports/COBC2003washpostcoposting.pdf), revised in 2003 (and probably again fairly soon), stresses the importance of disclosure in such cases:
+The *Post*'s own [Code of Business conduct](http://media.corporate-ir.net/media_files/irol/62/62487/reports/COBC2003washpostcoposting.pdf), last revised in 2003, stresses the importance of disclosure:

 > Although the mere existence of an actual or potential conflict of interest does not imply wrongdoing on anyone's part, eliminating or otherwise appropriately managing such conflicts is essential to maintaining the Company's reputation…